Medical students at the annual pumpkin carving competition

-The test must be repeated if, at the time of application, more than two years have elapsed since it was taken.
+The test must be repeated if, at the time of matriculation, more than 3 years would have elapsed.
 Beginning with the 2016 application year DGSOM will accept both the old MCAT and the 2015 MCAT.
 After January 2018 (when the old MCAT reaches expiration) only the 2015 MCAT will be acceptable.
-For questions about registration and test administration contact: firstname.lastname@example.org
+For questions about registration and test administration contact: email@example.com

 The MCAT Care Team

 Association of American Medical Colleges

 3 - 5 letters will be requested after initial review of your application.
 Please note that only those letters submitted through AMCAS will be accepted.

 The Medical Scientist Training Program (MSTP), a concurrent degree program, is available for exceptional students, some of whom may have tuition and fees paid by the National Institutes of Health (NIH) and may receive a stipend in support of their education.
 Both the M.D. and Ph.D. degrees may be earned in seven years, depending on the candidate's course of study and thesis research.
 The Ph.D. may be awarded in any of the appropriate departments or programs of the School of Medicine or the University.
 Interested students should consult the MSTP Program Director at (310) 794-1817, http://www.medsch.ucla.edu/mstp.